Draggie306/CheatSheets/A level/source/Geography.md

 ## Periglacial landforms
-Periglacial landforms exist as a result of climate change before and/or after glacial periods.
+Periglacial landforms exist as a result of climate changes before and/or after glacial periods.

 **Periglaciation** is concerned with the process and landforms attributed to the action of **permafrost**.

 Being in a periglacial area means an area that is near to, or on the fringe of, glacial areas' ice mass.
 This means that there is no physical glacier system present in the area, but it is still cold, relative to surrounding environments.

 ### Permafrost
+This is also part of the Earth's cryosphere, as well as glaciers, ice sheets, and more!

 Permafrost itself is comprised of:
 - the active layer (this is the top few metres or so.
 It is warmer as it is closer to the surface.
 It may become unfrozen during the summer months and vegetation may grow too.)
-- the permafrost layer.
+- the permafrost layer itself
 - talik (year-round sections of unfrozen ground, soil, rocks that lies in permafrost areas, but itself is not frozen)

 There are 3 types of permafrost:
 - Continuous permafrost: there is little thawing, even in the summer.
 These are often in areas of high altitude and latitude.
-- Discontinuous permafrost:
+- Discontinuous permafrost: There are some patches of consistent permaforst, but are broken up by talik extending to the active layer
-- Sporadic permafrost:
+- Sporadic permafrost: small amounts of permafrost largely enclosed by talik

-### Sorted Stone Polygons (slone circles)

-Elongated stone polygons form

-### Stone stripes
+### Patterned ground

+This encapsulates sorted stone polygons, stone stripes, etc.

+These landforms are facilitated the process of **frost heave**.
+Stones within the ground and active layer have a lower specific heat capacity, allowing them to cool down and heat up faster than their surrounding soil.
+Due to the freezing conditions, water below the stones freeze as well, and also expanding by 9%, pushing the stones upwards.
+Over time and many years potentially, the stones are pushed to the surface, and to a larger extent, the frost heave sorts all fine and larger material too, creating a domed surface!
+How exciting.

+Stones which are on top of this dome then fall down to undomed areas because of gravity.
+This is typically every 1 to 3 metres.
+These rows of stones can end up connecting and form polygonal shapes.

+On slopes, between 3 and 50 degrees, these polygons become warped and are known as **elongated stone polygons**, or **garlands**.
+On even steeper terrain these become **stone stripes**.

 ### Blockfields

+> Lord help me if this comes up in the exam (iam not religious)

 Blockfields are believed to be formed as a result of chemical and mechanical weathering below the active layer in periglacial regions such as plateaus or mountain tops, as these are typically glacial fringe regions rather than ice covered areas.

-Over time, these processes produce an uneven, angular % bouldery landscape which is only revealed after permafrost itself melts away, forming 'in situ' (or by rock glaciers - which are glaciers containing a large amount of frost-shattered rocks.).
-They potentially formed 23 million years ago during the Neogene epoch, when the climate was relatively warmer than it is now and the higher amounts of chemical weathering, which then initiated the (very slow) process of eroding formed bedrock.
+Over time, these processes produce an uneven, angular & bouldery landscape which is only revealed after the permafrost layer melts away, forming 'in situ' (alternatively by rock glaciers - which are glaciers containing a large amount of frost-shattered rocks.).
+Blockfields potentially formed 23 million years ago during the Neogene epoch, when the climate was relatively warmer than today; higher amounts of chemical weathering then initiated the (very slow) process of eroding formed bedrock.

-Resistant rock, or **tor**, may be more prominent in these blockfields as they are not as susceptible to denudation (erosional processes).
+Resistant rock, or **tor**, may be more prominent in these blockfields as they are not as susceptible to **denudation** (erosional processes).

 > On slopes above a gradient of 25^o^, block streams/stripes are formed as gravitational forces will move this material down a slope.

 ### Types of mass movement
 #### Solifluction lobes
-When the ground and soil on slopes is frozen during the winter, the soil particles are separated slightly and loosened by the ice which forms and expands by around 9% between these particles.
+When the ground and soil on slopes is frozen during the winter, the soil particles are separated slightly and loosened by the ice which forms and expands by around 9% between these particles (frost heaving).

-During the thawing of the active layer in the spring and summer months, water saturates the ground as it cannot drain easily (due to the impermeable frozen permafrost below, so it stays in the upper layer) or evaporate.
-Friction is reduced between these particles, which are already loose due to the ice, as this water lubricates them.
+During the thawing of the active layer in the spring and summer months, water saturates the ground as it cannot drain easily (due to the impermeable, frozen permafrost below - it is forced to stay in the upper layer) or evaporate due to the cooler climate.
+Friction is reduced between these particles, which are already loose due after the freezing months, as this water is able to lubricate them.
 As a result of this excessive lubrication, the soil moves downslope easily.
 (The extra mass from the water can also help with this.)

-> Gelifluction is a type of solifluction but is to exclusive periglacial areas.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/solifluction.jpg)